manuel-martinez-dev/Pixel-Maker/README.md

 This is simple application that creates a grid of pixels, you can choose any color you want and then take a screenshot of your creation. :)

+You can find a live example (through codepen) [here](https://codepen.io/manuel-martinez-dev/full/QzPQRa)

 # Dependencies

 Fonts by [google](https://fonts.google.com/)